With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 - Less forgiveably the writers perceived him as almost childishly barbaric.
 Whatever else he was, he wasn't stupid.

 - The Conqueror trilogy (Wolf of the Plains, Lords of the Bow and Bones of the Hills) by British author Conn Iggulden follows the story of Genghis Khan from birth to death.
+Followed by other books about his successors.

 - In Warhammer 40,000, it was (in the earlier editions, at least) the Mongol invasions that created Khorne.
 Also, Khorne's first and most powerful Daemon Prince, Doombreed, is said to have been a bloodthirsty warlord, anterior to the public appearance of the God Emperor.
 Among fans, Genghis is the favorite candidate, through he isn't the only one.

 - The usual leader of Mongolia in Civilization, and while aggressive, not as warlike as the Aztecs, Zulus or Huns.
 In Civilization V, he gets a combat bonus against City States, and a speed buff to all mounted units.
+The AI flavouring does take the City State attack bonus to heart, so you might not get along with him if you're allied with many city states.
+He's among the most loyal leaders if you get on his good side.

-- Epic Rap Battles Of History had him go up against the Easter Bunny.
+- Epic Rap Battles of History had him go up against the Easter Bunny.
 Needless to say, there was no contest.

 - Koei made an entire series of strategy games centering around him.
 You can either choose to fight him or be him.